dmenne/breathtestshiny/README.md

 docker run --name breathtestshiny  --restart unless-stopped -p 3838:3838 -d dmenne/breathtestshiny
 ```
 - The first startup needs some time because 1 GB has to be downloaded.
 Subsequent startups require only a few seconds.
-- Connect to the app with your browser: [localhost:3838](`localhost:3838`). <- This link does not work when your read this from github or the Docker hub, only on your local installation.
+- Connect to the app with your browser using `localhost:3838`.